cacilhas/montegasppa/docs/2022/06/spinel.md

 It’s [Spinel](https://steven-universe.fandom.com/wiki/Spinel)’s arc.
 It touches me deeply, and I can’t help but cry thinking about it.

-Talking with allist people about it, they often find it silly and childish, unable to understand the suffering behind it.
+Talking with neurotypical people about it, they often find it silly and childish, unable to understand the suffering behind it.

 After a lotta thinking about it, I finally came to an understanding: